xulihang/BasicCAT-website/imagetrans/index.md

 ### v1.2.4

-Add Chrome Extension support.
+* Add Chrome Extension support.
 Visit [here](https://github.com/xulihang/ImageTrans_chrome_extension) to see detailed instruction.
+* Mask, text-removed and exported images will not no longer be imported
+* Fix the incorrect behavior of creating new projects which was caused by the recent projects feature introduced in v1.2.2
+* Other improvements

 ### v1.2.3